Design

 Pre-requisites: DESN 378.

-This course improves the design and development of front-end web designed sites, applications, and experiences from Web 1 and Web 2.
-It explores the challenges of designing and developing for the myriad of web-connected devices, physical and digital interfaces, and future design-and-code trends.
-This course establishes an advanced understanding of HTML, SVG, CSS, JS, and the web-as-a-platform.
+Improves the design and development of front-end web designed sites, applications, and experiences from Code + Design 1 and Code + Design 2.
+Explores the challenges of designing and developing for the myriad of web-connected devices, physical and digital interfaces, and future design-and-code trends.
+Establishes an advanced understanding of HTML, SVG, CSS, JS, and the web-as-a-platform.

 DESN 480.
 PROFESSIONAL PRACTICE.
 5 Credits.